Demographics of Chicago: Racial and ethnic makeup

+2020 census

-2021 United States Census Bureau American Community Survey estimates
+2022 United States Census Bureau American Community Survey one-year estimates

-According to 2021 US Census Bureau American Community Survey one-year estimates (which is conducted annually for cities over 65,000 via sampling), the population of Chicago, Illinois was 36.1% White (32.9% Non-Hispanic White and 3.2% Hispanic White), 28.5% Black or African American, 6.9% Asian, 1.1% Native American and Alaskan Native, 0.1% Pacific Islander, 13.1% Some Other Race, and 14.2% from two or more races.
-The White population continues to remain the largest racial category and includes the 10.9% of Hispanics who identify as White with the remaining Hispanics identifying as Other Race (43.5%), Multiracial (40.1%), Black (1.5%), American Indian and Alaskan Native (3.7%), Asian (0.3%), and Hawaiian and Pacific Islander (0.1%).
+According to 2021 US Census Bureau American Community Survey one-year estimates, which is conducted annually for cities over 65,000 via sampling, the population of Chicago, Illinois was 36.1% White (32.9% Non-Hispanic White and 3.2% Hispanic White), 28.5% Black or African American, 6.9% Asian, 1.1% Native American and Alaskan Native, 0.1% Pacific Islander, 13.1% Some Other Race, and 14.2% from two or more races.

+The White population is the largest racial category and includes the 10.9% of Hispanics who identify as White, with the remaining Hispanics identifying as Other Race (43.5%), Multiracial (40.1%), Black (1.5%), American Indian and Alaskan Native (3.7%), Asian (0.3%), and Hawaiian and Pacific Islander (0.1%).
 By ethnicity, 28.8% of the total population is Hispanic-Latino (of any race) and 71.2% is Non-Hispanic (of any race).
-If treated as a separate category, Hispanics are the largest minority group in Chicago, Illinois.
+If treated as a separate category, Hispanics are the largest minority group in Chicago.

-In 2000, 21.7% of the population was foreign born; of this, 56.3% came from Latin America, 23.1% from Europe, 18.0% from Asia and 2.6% from other parts of the world.
-In 1996, Chicago had the sixth highest foreign-born population in the United States.
+In 2021, 20.4% of the population was foreign born.
+Of this, 51.8% came from Latin America, 16.8% from Europe, 24.8% from Asia and 6.6% from other parts of the world.
+As of 2018 - 2022, the Chicago metropolitan area had the fourth highest foreign-born population in the United States, surpassed only by New York, Los Angeles, and Miami.
+According to the Brookings Institution, Chicago is one of only four US metropolitan areas to be considered "major-continuous gateways" for immigration from the early 20th century until present-day.
+Along with New York, Boston, and San Francisco, the Chicago area's foreign-born proportion has exceeded the national average for every decade of the past century, suggesting its historic and continued desirability as a destination for new arrivals to the US.
+Indeed, from 1980 - 2000, the immigrant population of the Chicago PMSA nearly doubled (+91%) - primarily driven by immigration from Mexico.
+As early as the 1990s, however, observers noted that the suburbs began absorbing a larger amount of immigrants than the central city, which traditionally served as the funnel through which new arrivals entered.
+In that decade, the suburbs came to house a majority of the Chicago area's immigrants, moving from 47% to 56% of the total.

 In 2016, the population of Hispanics exceeded that of Blacks to become Chicago's largest minority group with non-Hispanic Whites representing 32.6% of the population, Hispanics at 29.7% of the population, and Blacks at 29.3% of the population.
 The large Hispanic population is rather recent, with the segregation between Hispanics and non-Hispanic Whites being low when compared to Blacks and non-Hispanic Whites.
 Over the years neighborhoods have seen gradual ethnic change with White ethnic neighborhoods like Brighton Park transitioning to Hispanic, while former Latino neighborhoods like West Town transition to majority non-Hispanic White.